pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 ## Bindings

-Bindings in the Composable Architecture are handled by a zoo of types, including ``BindingState``, ``BindableAction``, ``BindingAction``, ``BindingViewState`` and ``BindingViewStore``.
+Bindings in the Composable Architecture have been handled by a zoo of types, including ``BindingState``, ``BindableAction``, ``BindingAction``, ``BindingViewState`` and ``BindingViewStore``.
 For example, if your view needs to be able to derive bindings to many fields on your state, you may have the reducer built somewhat like this: